scwpark/MQM-PAM_OFDM-Transmission-Method/README.md

 - 예금주: PARK SUNG TAE ( 박성태 )
 - SWIFT: SHBKKRSE ( 신한은행 )
 - Account : 110-623-275173
+*"In the early 2000s, I built a C/C++-based in-memory database using threaded AVL and Red-Black trees.
+* It was taken — by companies, by people — and quietly folded into AI systems and databases without a word.*

+*I said nothing.
+I moved on.
+I went to medical school.*

+*But here I am again, with MQM.
+And I'm giving this one away too — freely, deliberately, and without regret.*

-> "I had this dream in the 1980s.
+*I had this dream in the 1980s.*
-> Forty years later, I'm giving it to the world for free.
+*Forty years later, I'm giving it to the world for free.*
-> A coffee would be nice though." ☕😄
+*A coffee would be nice though."* 🦋😄